Companies that use GitHub (customer list)

 Acronis logo Acronis

-Cybersecurity & Data Protection ยท Schaffhausen, Switzerland ยท GitHub Enterprise + Copilot + Actions
+Cybersecurity & Data Protection · Schaffhausen, Switzerland

 Acronis is a GitHub Enterprise customer with around 1,900 employees.
-They make backup, disaster recovery, and endpoint security software, and GitHub Enterprise sits at the center of how they operate -listed as a core tool alongside Kubernetes, Ansible, Datadog, and PagerDuty for the engineers keeping their cloud platform running.
+They make backup, disaster recovery, and endpoint security software, and GitHub Enterprise sits at the center of how they operate - listed as a core tool alongside Kubernetes, Ansible, Datadog, and PagerDuty for the engineers keeping their cloud platform running.
 They have over 20 open source repositories on GitHub covering SDKs, integrations, and UI tooling.

 Acronis shadcn-uikit Copilot instructions on GitHub

 They're also on GitHub Copilot.
-Their shadcn-uikit repository -a React component library they open sourced -has Copilot instructions detailed enough to double as an onboarding guide: testing setup, component conventions, and how the workspace is structured.
+Their shadcn-uikit repository - a React component library they open sourced - has Copilot instructions detailed enough to double as an onboarding guide: testing setup, component conventions, and how the workspace is structured.
 The most notable rule is a safety one: Copilot is not allowed to run any command that installs dependencies or mutates state without explicit approval first.

 Acronis shadcn-uikit GitHub Actions on GitHub